MA in Chinese Literature, Language and Culture is a graduate programme for part-time and full-time students.

 Electives 18 units

-The courses are classified into three areas: (1) Literature, (2) Language and (3) Culture.
-Students have to take at least ONE course in each area and choose ONE area to specialise in.
+The courses are classified into three areas, namely: (1) Literature, (2) Language and (3) Culture.
+Students are required to take at least ONE elective course in each area and choose ONE area as concentration.
 They are required to take ONE MORE elective course in the concentrated area, in which they write their Project Report in final semester.
 The total number of elective courses required for graduation is 6.
 It must be noted that only a certain number of courses would be offered in a year.

 To provide MA students with greater flexibility, some of the 4000-level BA CHI courses are being double-listed as 7000-level courses so that they can select these courses to fulfill the programme requirements.
 MA students taking these courses are required to submit a substantially written essay in lieu of participating in the final examination designed for undergraduate students.
 It must be noted that the courses offered in each academic year are subject to change.